Cinema of Cameroon: Cameroon Film Industry (CFI)

-Two years on precisely in 2006, Joe Walkie of the Joe Walkie Foundation in Kumba also produced the ‘Sacrament ‘ starring local actors at the time such as Alene Menget (recently decorated with the medal of the knight of the order of valour by the head of state alongside Quinta Eyong Ashu) and directed by a Nigerian Director since the industry did not have a local director whose work could convince local producers at the time to entrust such a huge responsibility.
+In 2006, Joe Walkie of the Joe Walkie Foundation in Kumba also produced Sacrament, starring local actors at the time such as Alene Menget (recently decorated with the medal of the knight of the order of valour by the head of state alongside Quinta Eyong Ashu) and directed by a Nigerian Director since the industry did not have a local director whose work could convince local producers at the time to entrust such a huge responsibility.

-It is worth acknowledging that these early efforts outstandingly stimulated the local industry as was intended by these pioneers and in 2008 after the visit of Africa's lone movie channel at the time African Magic on the invitation of Agbor Gilbert Ebot to identify and expose local talents in the entertainment industry.
-It was within this period that stakeholders who have not had the opportunity to converge together and talk about the envious film industry which was at its peak at the time in neighboring Nigeria decided to come up with a structure which was non-existent that could locally or beyond, address the poor working conditions, low wages, lack of technical know-how.
-The already existing verdant hills of Yibain Emile Aime Chah was laid to rest for an inclusive structure to be put in place for the interest of all in the Buea meeting of 2008.
-Through respective conventions and assemblies from Kumba, Bamenda, Yaounde where the name Collywood was adopted and finally in Buea on 3 June 2008 when the Cameroon Film Industry Collywood was initiated.
-It is imperative to mention that the challenge of the creation of "Collywood" was the problem of the dissolution of NAGCAM (National Actors Guild of Cameroon) which was the only recognized structure created in 2004 to protect the stakeholders which were mostly actors to come up with a single unanimous guild.
+These early efforts stimulated the local industry.
+At the Buea meeting of 2008, through respective conventions and assemblies from Kumba, Bamenda, Yaounde where the name Collywood was adopted and finally in Buea on 3 June 2008 when the Cameroon Film Industry Collywood was initiated.
+The Anglophone film industry became known as Collywood.
+At the same time came the dissolution of NAGCAM (National Actors Guild of Cameroon) which was the only recognised structure created in 2004 to protect the stakeholders which were mostly actors to come up with a single unanimous guild.
 There was solid resistance at the Bamenda convention in 2007 from the founding president Vugar Samsom who was alarmed that NAGCAM was a syndicate and not an association and can not be dissolved rather other existing bodies should be incorporated into it.